guardiankey/guardiankey-cloudflare-worker/README.md

 - Access the Cloudflare's administration panel, at https://dash.cloudflare.com/ .
 - Click on your domain.
 - Click on the Workers menu.
-- Click on "Launch Editor".
+- Click on "Manage Workers".
-- Click on "Add script" .
+- Click on "Create a Worker".
-- Give the name "guardiankey".
-- Edit the created script, clicking on Edit.
-- Copy the script at https://raw.githubusercontent.com/pauloangelo/guardiankey-cloudflare-worker/master/worker.js into the script edition area, in the left side.
+- Copy the script at https://raw.githubusercontent.com/guardiankey/guardiankey-cloudflare-worker/master/worker.js into the script edition area, in the left side.
 - In the right side, type the URL of the login page of your system.
 - Set-up the variables at the script header, details in the next Section.
 - Click on Update Preview.
 - Try to access your system.
 - Access https://panel.guardiankey.io and check if events are arriving there.
-- Save the script.
+- Save and Deploy the script, button in the bottom of the page.
-- Goes back to the Dashboard, click on "Dashboard" in the left-top.
+- Goes back to the Dashboard, click on left indicator, before the scripts name, below the Cloudflare logo (top-left).
+- Rename de worker to "guardiankey".
+- Go to the dash main page, clicking on your site's domain, near the Cloudflare logo (top-left).
+- Go to Workers again.
 - Add a route to the worker, click on "Add route"
 - Insert ``"https://*yourdomain.com/*"``, and select "guardiankey".
 - Done!
+- Check directly in your website.
+Events should appear in the GuardianKey's panel.

 ## How to find information to configure the worker